jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 ![Image of Qt Configuration](https://static.jasp-stats.org/images/jasp2a.ConfigureQt.png)

+ 2.b. **Configure project**:
+ Open "JASP.pro" as the project in qtcreator.
- 2.b. **Configure project**: Click "Projects" in the left ribbon and provide the "debug build" and "release build" folders with the correct compilers.
+ Click "Projects" in the left ribbon and provide the "debug build" and "release build" folders with the correct compilers.
 This should look like:

  ![Image of Project debug](https://static.jasp-stats.org/images/jasp2b.1.ConfigureProjectDebug.png)